 A policy for accounting for uncertainty in income taxes was adopted in prior years that require the Foundation to determine whether it is more likely than not that a tax position will be sustained upon examination based on the technical merits of the position.
-The Foundation has no uncertain tax positions that qualified for either recognition or disclosure in the financial statements at September 30, 2020.
+The Foundation has no uncertain tax positions that qualified for either recognition or disclosure in the financial statements at September 30, 2021, or September 30, 2020.